 - Moving the Goalposts: It turns out Kaori died a year earlier because Torakura bribed her doctor into keeping her on painkillers only instead of paying for crucial and expensive treatment abroad (as per his end of the bargain), so Todakuro could spend his time indefinitely as his subordinate, which ultimately killed her.
 Then, he maintained the lie via keeping Todakuro locked in his countryside villa, telling him that Kaori (supposed to be in an American hospital) was getting better.
-And when poor Todakuro found out from the guilt-ridden nurse who used to tend to her, he went nuts with pain and murdered Torakura.
+And when the poor guy found out from the guilt-ridden nurse who used to tend to her, he went nuts with pain and murdered Torakura.

-- Our Vampires Are Different: Although there aren't real vampires in the series, Torakura dresses up as one to keep up the theme of his profession and he vampire-themed memorabilia in his spare time.
+- Our Vampires Are Different: Although there aren't any real vampires in the series, Torakura dresses up as one to keep up the theme of his profession and he collects vampire-themed memorabilia in his spare time.
 And he was killed by a stake through his heart in a simliar way as some vampires do.

 - This is lampshaded by Conan at the end of the episode in his thoughts: "When a vampire sucks someone's blood out, they also become vampires."
 In other words, Todakuro figuratively became a vampire himself by becoming a murderer.